vlab-cs-ucsb/SemRep/README.md

 4. Three C++ shared libraries (**libboost\_regex-1.48**, **libboost\_system-1.48**, **libboost\_filesystem-1.48**, **libboost\_program\_options-1.48**) which are the same that are packaged with ubuntu 12.04.
 5. Two python script: **run\_semrep.py** which is used to run the tool and an auxillary one called **patch\_result\_checker.py** to parse the tool output.

-We will show how to run the tool to analyze and repair the [sample PHP target function here](SemRep/test/php_version/target.php) against [the sample PHP reference function here](SemRep/test/php_version/reference.php).
-Both PHP functions' files come with the binary bundle.
+We will show how to run the tool to analyze and repair the [sample JS target function here](SemRep/test/js_version/target.js) against [the sample JS reference function here](SemRep/test/js_version/reference.js).
+Both Javascript functions' files come with the binary bundle.
 We will run the tool with a language-agnostic intermediate representation of the two functions that the tool takes as input which is called dependency graph.
 It is written in [dot](http://www.graphviz.org) format and will be explained later.

 To run the tool we need to: (1) clone the repository, (2) uncompress the binary files and (3) run the python script.
 Here is how to do this:
 ```bash